 "We have only three men on the force.
 We try to break up any groups we see, but we can't be all over town at once.
 If they want protection, they'll have to make other arrangements.
 This isn't Albany, with 100 men on the force."
-Chief Deputy Sheriff Ben Johnson, brother of Sheriff L. Warren Johnson, said the marches weren't his responsibility: "The city takes care of the city, and the sheriff looks after the county."
-Besides, he said, "we haven't had any trouble down here."
-Meanwhile, innearby Americus, Ga. demonstrations continued in an effort to free four Negro women jailed for standing in the "white female" voting line in last week's justice of the peace election.
+Chief Deputy Sheriff Ben Johnson, brother of Sheriff L. Warren Johnson, said the marches weren't his responsibility: "The city takes care of the city, and the sheriff looks after the county," Besides, he said, "we haven't had any trouble down here."
+Meanwhile, in nearby Americus, Ga. demonstrations continued in an effort to free four Negro women jailed for standing in the "white female" voting line in last week's justice of the peace election.
 Demonstrators demanded that the charges be dropped.
-After a week of demonstrations, the U.S. ALBANY, Ga.--Bobbie Lee Mathis lay Justice Department filed a suit to stop county officials from enforcing segregation at the polls.
-The suit also asked that "steps be taken The slight, 21-year-old Negro smiled as to release the women without a cash bond. he told what happened to him in southwest The Justice Department requested a speedy hearing on the suit.
+After a week of demonstrations, the U.S. Justice Department filed a suit to stop county officials from enforcing segregation at the polls.
+The suit also asked that "steps be taken to release the women without a cashbond. he told what happened to him in southwest The Justice Department requested a speedy hearing on the suit.
 The women, including Mrs. Mary F. Bell, 24, the defeated candidate, refused bond posted for them by the Americus Merchants Association.
 Their lawyer, C.B.
-King of Albany, said the women decided it would be "an act of supreme dishonesty" to accept the bond from the white businessmen, since "their bondsmen and persecutors were indistinguishable."
-A bi-racial committee was to meet in Americus this week to study the situation.
+King of Albany, said the women decided it would be "an act of supreme dishonesty" to accept the bond from the white businessmen, since "their bondsmen and persecutors were indistinguishable," A bi-racial committee was to meet in Americus this week to study the situation.